 Stop me if you've heard this before: Your primary reason for getting either the Delta Platinum or Reserve Card shouldn't be to earn SkyMiles.

-The real value of these cards is in the perks and travel benefits to make your trip better.
+The real value of these cards is in the perks and travel benefits that can make your trip better.
 And both of these cards bring a lot of additional perks to the table.

 First Checked Bag Free